KenkouGmbH/servicebot-gcp-pub-sub/README.md

 ```
 to the list of base plugins.

-# Servicebot events:
+## Servicebot events:
-Currently in version `v0.11.163` these are the events defined along with its meaning and whether their are implemented or not:
+In version `v0.11.163` the following are the events defined along with some simple description and whether their are implemented or not:

 - [X] `pre_provision`.
 Called before a new subscription is created.
 - [X] `post_provision`.
 Called after the new subscription is created.